 As technology continues to permeate and enhance the real estate industry, building entry systems are smarter and more powerful than ever.
 As such, there are endless benefits of installing a multi-tenant video intercom at your property.

 The top five benefits of multi-tenant video intercom systems:

 1. Enhanced security

 Both residential and commercial tenants deserve to feel safe and secure where they spend most of their time.
 In fact, security amenities are the top feature tenants seek out when looking for a place to live or work.
-According to the National Apartment Association, 55% of renters would pay more for electronic locks.
+According to the National Apartment Association, in 2020, 55% of renters would pay more for electronic locks.

 With video intercom systems, tenants always know who they’re allowing into the property.
 And as a property manager, you can review all door entry activities on an online dashboard from anywhere.
 Also, you can authorize or revoke tenants’ access credentials at any time.